Soft-Where-Inc/LineOfCode/Workflow.md

 applying this LOC machinery.
 Currently this binary is generated in the default
 $TMPDIR (`tempfile.gettempdir()`) for your Python environment.

+Use the `--loc-decoder-dir` argument to relocate this generated binary.

 ```mermaid

 flowchart LR